Flight Training Programs in Florida

 • Standardized lesson plans for every student

-• Best for: career pilots, international students, VA-benefit students
+• Designed for: career pilots and international students

-Pelican's recommendation: if you plan to fly professionally (airlines, commercial operations, flight instruction), choose Part 141.
-If you want to fly for personal enjoyment and maintain a flexible schedule, Part 61 works well.
+Pelican's recommendation: if you plan to fly professionally, choose Part 141.
+If you want to fly for personal enjoyment with a flexible schedule, Part 61 works well.
 Either way, the FAA certificate you earn is the same.

 ProgramDurationMin.
 HoursPrice (from)